asseco-voice/laravel-gelf/README.md

 # Laravel GELF

-This package enables GELF logging via TCP, UDP, HTTP or STOMP.
+This package enables GELF logging via TCP, UDP, HTTP or event.

 All credits go to the [original package](https://github.com/hedii/laravel-gelf-logger).